Ultimate Guide to Celiac and Gluten-Free Translation Cards for Travel

-Translation cards are essential to your gluten-free and celiac travel.
+Gluten-free translation cards are essential to your celiac travel.
 These are cards in many languages and they will alert your server about your dietary restrictions.
-I have used these cards in Italy, the Czech Republic, and even in restaurants in New York City.
+I have used these translations cards across the globe, from Italy to Singapore, and even at home in New York City.
 They are an easy way to bridge the communication gap and speak openly about your gluten-free diet.
 I suggest using more than one to get your point across when traveling.
 In my experience, most restaurant staff are happy to comply.

 Free Translation Cards